matrix-org/synapse/contrib/docker/README.md

 Open `http://localhost:8008` in your browser, and it's successful if you see the welcome page.

+## Next

+Set up a reverse proxy to expose the port and host the tls certificates.
+See [reverse proxy](https://matrix-org.github.io/synapse/latest/reverse_proxy.html)

 ### More information

 For more information on required environment variables and mounts, see the main docker documentation at [/docker/README.md](../../docker/README.md)